rallepalaveev/A2FEMTO/README.md

 The design is experimental and untested yet.

-This is hardware design only and does not provide any firmmware.
+This is hardware design only and does not provide any firmware.